Why a Collagen Business Is Going to Tell You That Collagen Can’t Do Everything

 Aging is big business.
-Everywhere you look, there’s a new miracle cream, supplement or treatment promising to erase wrinkles, boost energy and “turn back the clock.”
-But here’s the thing, most of it is marketing spin designed to prey on women’s insecurities rather than genuinely help them.
+Everywhere you look, there’s a new miracle cream, supplement, or treatment promising to erase wrinkles, boost energy, and “turn back the clock.”
+But here’s the thing — most of it is marketing spin designed to prey on women’s insecurities rather than genuinely help them.

 And nowhere is this more apparent than in the conversation around perimenopause and menopause.

-Why Perimenopause is a Knowledge Gap
+Why Perimenopause Is a Knowledge Gap

-For something that happens to every single woman, menopause (and the years leading up to it) remains shockingly misunderstood.
-Many women enter peri-menopause, the stage before menopause when hormone levels begin fluctuating, without realising what’s happening.
+For something that happens to every single woman, menopause and the years leading up to it — remains shockingly misunderstood.
+Many women enter perimenopause, the stage before menopause when hormone levels begin fluctuating, without realising what’s happening.

 Doctors often brush off symptoms.
 Media fixates on hot flushes while ignoring the bigger picture.
 And the wellness industry?
 It bombards women with quick fixes that rarely address the root of the issue.

-- Women suffer in silence, feeling exhausted, moody and unlike themselves.
+- Women suffer in silence, feeling exhausted, moody, and unlike themselves.

 - They fall for “anti-aging” gimmicks instead of getting real solutions.